Monster-V/Add-Notepad-in-Right-Click-Menu/README.md

 # Add-Notepad-in-Right-Click-Menu

-This Batch File will make a shortcut into your context menu (Right-Click Menu)
+This Batch File will make a shortcut into your context menu (Right-Click Menu).
 <br><br>

 <i><b>Enjoy....</b></i>